 Data Management Support is currently assessing data archives, and will soon provide a white-list with archives that may be used.
 This will be a growing list; repositories not yet listed can always be assessed.

 Data set registration after research

-    The registration of data sets refers to the adding of its descriptive details to Pure, the system behind Staff Publications.
+The registration of data sets refers to the adding of its descriptive details to Pure, the system behind richmond essay word limit.